 How to Wash a Dog Bed (When It's too Big for the Washing Machine)

-Dogs are dogs – they get dirty, smelly, bring bacteria, fleas and other nasty stuff that you don't want around your house.
-Dog beds must be washed, and with some, all you'll ever need to wash is the dog bed cover.
 How often?
-I would say at least twice a month would be a good.
+I would say at least twice a month would be good.
 The very lazy ones wash it monthly, but your dog must really be a princess of cleanliness.

-If you have any more tips on how to choose the best pet bed for your dog, let me know in the comments below and I'll be sure to add your advice to the article for others to read!
+If you have any more tips on how to choose the best pet bed for your dog, let me know in the comments below, and I'll be sure to add your advice to the article for others to read!

 READ NEXT: How to Get Your Dog to Sleep on a Dog Bed